carrascoMDD/gvSIG-i18n/gvSIGi18n/readme.txt

   - PloneLanguageTool

+  Installation will fail if these products are not correctly deployed and available in the Plone instance.

-  And optionally, for support of searches of translations into Chinese or Japanese, make available to the plone instance the products
+  Optionally, for better support of searches of translations into Chinese or Japanese, make available to the plone instance the products

   - CJKSplitter

   - ZopeChinaPak

-  Installation will fail if these products are not correctly deployed and available in the Plone instance.

   The installer will automatically install the prerequisite products, if correctly deployed and available in the Plone instance.